ShadowOfNight/Rock-Raiders-Reloaded/README.md

 	- Quake.wav - edited from Avalanche Sound by nps.gov (pd) from soundbible.com.

 - Buildings
-	- barrierplace.wav - modified by Axel.
-	- barrierwood.wav - modified by Axel.
-	- BTHUD.wav - modified by Axel.
-	- Drop.wav - modified by Axel.
 	- elec1, elec2, elec3, elec4, and elec5.wav - modified by Axel.
 	- explode1.wav - created by Yourself.
 	- explode2.wav - created by Yourself.